Health services

 Is it the same for everyone?

-Select population groups may be exposed to intersecting and unique challenges that impact rates of hospitalisation for FDV related injury.
-Investigating the prevalence of FDV in specific groups can be used to inform the development of more targeted and needs-based programs and services.
+Select population groups may be exposed to intersecting and unique challenges that impact rates of FDV hospitalisations.
+Investigating the prevalence of FDV in specific areas can be used to inform the development of more targeted and needs-based programs and services.

 - were highest for those living in the Northern Territory

-- were highest for those in the most disadvantaged socioeconomic area compared with all other socioeconomic areas (AIHW 2024).
+- were highest for those in the lowest socioeconomic area compared with all other socioeconomic areas (Figure 4).

-Figure 4 allows users to explore the rate of family and domestic violence hospitalisations, by select population groups.
+Figure 4 allows users to explore the rate and number of family and domestic violence hospitalisations by remoteness area, socioeconomic area, or state or territory.

 Rates of FDV hospitalisations were also higher for First Nations people than non-Indigenous people.
 See Aboriginal and Torres Strait Islander people.